Deep probabilistic model synthesis enables unified modeling of whole-brain neural activity across individual subjects: Results

 To understand why DPMS correctly related latent states across animals, we examined the synthesized mappings from latent space to neural activity for each fish.
 Because each fish expresses variance dominated by different behaviors (\Fig{dr_lda}i–k), similarity across synthesized mappings would be highly non-trivial.
 Nevertheless, when identifying the latent-space direction that explained the most variance across all fish (Supplement \ref{sec:add_fa_methods}), we found that the synthesized FA models exhibited strikingly similar structure (\Fig{dr_lda}l–n).
 This dimension accounted for 28.7\% of total variance.

 We next quantified how well DPMS can synthesize models that account for diverse behaviors across animals.
-In each experiment we designated a \emph{target fish} and synthesized models for the target fish and two additional fish.
-To verify that any improvement reflects exposure to a wider set of behaviors rather than models simply having access to more data, we considered two scenarios that are matched in the amount of data used for model fitting.
-In the \emph{different-behavior} (db) scenario, the two non-target fish provide data from behaviors different from those of the target fish (\Fig{dr_results}a, left).
-In the \emph{same-behavior} (sb) scenario, the training and validation data match the behavior of the target fish (\Fig{dr_results}a, right).
+In each experiment, we designated a \emph{target fish} and synthesized models using data from the target fish and two additional fish.
+To verify that any improvement reflects exposure to a wider set of behaviors rather than access to more data, we compared two scenarios matched for the amount of training and validation data.
+In the \emph{different-behavior} (DB) scenario, the two non-target fish provided data from behaviors different from those of the target fish (\Fig{dr_results}a, left).
+In the \emph{same-behavior} (SB) scenario, the non- target fish provided data from the same behavior as the target fish (\Fig{dr_results}a, right, see \sect{add_fa_methods} for details).